Photo by Irenee Payne

 High Tunnel Construction and Education

-Hall County S&WCD works with the Chestatee/Chattahoochee RC&D to bring necessary farming equipment and seminars to Hall County.
+Hall County Conservation District works with the Chestatee/Chattahoochee RC&D to bring necessary farming equipment and seminars to Hall County.
 In 2018, both groups worked together to establish a high tunnel at Tadmore Elementary in Hall County (left image).
-In September, Hall County S&WCD, Hall County Extension, and Hall County Farm Bureau returned to the school to educate teachers on how to maintain and maximize use of the high tunnel.
+In September, Hall County Conservation District, Hall County Extension, and Hall County Farm Bureau returned to the school to educate teachers on how to maintain and maximize use of the high tunnel.

-To access Hall County Soil & Water Conservation District’s powerpoint on tips for using high tunnels, click below.
+To access Hall County Conservation District’s powerpoint on tips for using high tunnels, click below.

 Local Ag Days

-Twice a year, Hall County Soil & Water Conservation District works with Hall County Extension and Hall County NRCS to participate in Ag Day at varying local schools in Hall County.
-In September 2018, Hall County Soil & Water Conservation District presented on soil health and sustainability to kindergarten through fifth grade students at White Sulfur Elementary.
+Twice a year, Hall County Conservation District works with Hall County Extension and Hall County NRCS to participate in Ag Day at varying local schools in Hall County.
+In September 2018, Hall County Conservation District presented on soil health and sustainability to kindergarten through fifth grade students at White Sulfur Elementary.

-Louise McPherson, our Soil Conservationist, demonstrated the effects of runoff on different soil structures.
-Cread Brown, Hall County’s District Conservationist, and Greg Bell in affiliation with Hall County Soil & Water, put together layered, edible soil for the students to learn and enjoy about sediment and soil layers.
+Louise McPherson, Soil Conservationist with USDA- NRCS, demonstrated the effects of runoff on different soil structures.
+Cread Brown, Hall County’s USDA- NRCS District Conservationist, and Greg Bell in affiliation with Hall County Conservation District, put together layered, edible soil for the students to learn and enjoy about sediment and soil layers.

 Assisting neighboring districts

-Hall County S&WCD works closely with neighboring districts to promote outreach and education throughout Northeast Georgia.
+Hall County Conservation District works closely with neighboring districts to promote outreach and education throughout Northeast Georgia.
 Our District partners with the Blue Ridge Mountain Conservation District to educate students on freshwater invertebrates and their ecosystems.
 Hall County DPA Irenee Payne and Blue Ridge Mountain DPA Grayson Payne teach students on finding and identifying organisms in streams as indicators of water quality (see below).

 Irenee also travels independently to the Mountain Research and Education Center in Union County, which is a part of the Blue Ridge Mountain Conservation District, to teach local students on watersheds and pollution.
 She utilizes a multi-district owned enviroscape for her demonstrations (see below).